End of Life Symposium | Virtual

 ACCREDITATION STATEMENT: City of Hope is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-CREDIT DESIGNATION: City of Hope designates this live activity for a maximum of 13.50 AMA PRA Category 1 Credits™.
+CREDIT DESIGNATION: City of Hope designates this live webinar for a maximum of 13.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The following credit type(s) are being offered for this course:

 The following may apply AMA PRA Category 1 Credit™ for license renewal: